TaylorDaly/CyberInTheCity/README.md

 # CyberInTheCity

+#####setup:

-go into node-api and 'npm install'
+1. Go into node-api and 'npm install'

-go into angular-src and 'npm install'
+2. Go into angular-src and 'npm install'

-go into angular-src and 'ng update @angular/cli'
+3. Go into angular-src and 'ng update @angular/cli'